vercre/wallet/README.md

 The Vercre Wallet is a simple example of a wallet that can be used to receive, store and present Verifiable Credentials.
 It is a demonstration of the interactions between a wallet and issuance service that conforms to [OpenID for Verifiable Credential Issuance](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) and a verification service that conforms to [OpenID for Verifiable Presentations](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html).

-An conformant issuer service can be constructed using the Vercre Issuer crate, and a conformant verification service can be constructed using the Vercre Verifier crate.
-This wallet is built using the Vercre Holder crate.
+A conformant issuer service can be constructed using the Vercre Issuer crate, and a conformant verification service can be constructed using the Vercre Verifier crate.
+This wallet is built using the Vercre Holder crate which provides a set of convenient data types and functions for constructing a wallet.
+The Holder crate and this Wallet, while adhering to the OpenID standards for issuance and presentation flows do not conform internally to any standards but simply provide a "for-instance" example you may wish to use to influence your own wallet project for use with standards-compliant issuers and verifiers.
 See the open source [Vercre](https://github.com/vercre/vercre) repository for details.

 ## Multiplatform with Crux